During the Ubuntu Summit, a long-awaited feature was quietly released for preview: You can now completely turn off automatic updates of snaps.

-Teaching and researching computer science
+Teaching and researching software engineering

 This message, related to the development of the theme, only displays on the